-Press + or - to adjust the volume.
+Turn the MENU knob or press + or - to adjust the volume.

 Reverse Tilt Mirror

 When on, the driver and/or passenger mirrors will tilt downward when the vehicle is shifted to R (Reverse) to improve visibility of the ground near the rear wheels.